hashicorp/terraform/website/source/docs/enterprise/api/users.html.md

 parent resource of all resources.

 Currently, only the retrieval of users is avaiable on the API.
-Additionally, only [box](/help/api/vagrant/boxes) resources will be listed.
+Additionally, only Vagrant box resources will be listed.
 Boxes will be returned based on permissions over the organization, or user.

 ### Actions